-Soba noodles in Kyoto are defined by their regular use of locally grown ingredients and dipping sauce made with dashi stock.
-Many times when you eat soba in Kyoto, you will get to enjoy both the flavors of dashi that come from the light dipping sauce and the smooth texture of the noodles.
+Cold soba noodles in Kyoto are known for their use of local ingredients and tsuyu dipping sauce made with dashi stock.
+Many times when you eat soba in Kyoto, you’ll be able to enjoy both a dashi-like flavor from the light dipping sauce and the smooth texture of the noodles.

-However, more than anything, the most beloved aspect of Kyoto soba is that its refreshing coolness helps you brave the hot and humid summer months.
+However, above all else, the most beloved part of cold soba noodles in Kyoto has to be its crisp, refreshingness that helps you brave the hot and humid summer months.

 In June, Kyoto moves into the rainy season and sees a jump in not only temperature but humidity as well.
 In July and August, the ancient capital is known in Japan for reaching famously high temperatures.
-And while September may mark the end of summer in Japan, the lingering heat continues its suffocating grip over the city.
+And while September may mark the end of summer in Japan, the lingering heat maintains its suffocating grip on the city.

 These two versions of soba give you the most unadulterated, direct flavors of the buckwheat.